 Nutrition

-This post was originally published on 27/2/20 and updated with tips and FAQs in September 2020.
+This post was originally published on 27/2/20 and updated with new background information in June 2023.

 I love this curry!
 Will serve with some crusty bread to soak it up!
 YUM!